ismagom/mqtt-galileo-panel/README.md

 # mqtt-panel for Galileo Sensors

-View VBAT, solar panel and resistor voltage published by mqtt-galileo-sensors in the Galileo Board.
+View VBAT, solar panel and resistor voltage published by https://github.com/ismagom/mqtt-galileo-solar in the Galileo Board.

 # mqtt-panel